Click on any of the custom-designed banners to get to a book review.

 A South African landscape for a South African author.

-A bridge that looks like bars of a cage because the book is about a painting of a caged goldfinch.
+A bridge that looks like bars of a cage because the book is about a caged goldfinch.

-A storm trooper superimposed on a photo of a bridge in a local park because the book is William Shakespeare’s Star Wars.
-Not the bridge of a starship.
+A storm trooper on a local bridge because the book is William Shakespeare’s Star Wars.

 Oprichniks = Russia = photo of Moscow.

-Book about the end of the world – naturally needs a photo of Mount St. Helens which exploded catastrophically.
+Book about the end of the world needs a photo of Mount St. Helens before it blew.